-If an employee and employer agree deductions from pay in writing to for any reason that deduction will generally be lawful.
+If an employee and employer agree to deductions from pay in writing, for any reason, that deduction will generally be lawful.
 This is provided that genuine mutual agreement has been reached, without coercion or duress.
-In other words the employee has voluntarily entered into that arrangement with their employer.
+In other words, the employee has voluntarily entered into that arrangement with their employer.
 An employee is also entitled to withdraw their authority to make deductions by providing written notice to the employer.

-The following examples illustrate what lawful deductions are.
+The following examples illustrate lawful deductions.